 Buntrock Commons is the community center for the St. Olaf campus, serving all members of the college family — students, faculty, staff, alumni, parents, friends, and supporters.

-Women's Swimming and Diving at St. Thomas Relays
+Women's Soccer at University of St. Thomas

-Football at Bethel University
+Men's Tennis at Bethel University

 Create opportunities for students to live in an inclusive community

 Teach personal responsibility, holding students accountable to community standards and each other

 - Provide institutional strategies and support for fostering a healthy and inclusive campus community

 - Prepare students to be successful in and out of the classroom